gcmorgado/styleguide/README.md

 # Code patterns

 This is our HTML, CSS and JavaScript style guide.
 This guide contains feelings, thoughts and code from another's very good style guides.
 You have to keep this principles for your coding.
-It will maitain a great quality in our code, and it will be easy to another people complements your code.
+It will maintain a great quality in our code, and it will be easy to another people complements your code.
+The most important thing, it's this guide is a live one.
+It means that if you have some sugestion, you can explain and edit this guide to make better and better.
+We know the environment between projects and developers and we think this possibility shall work better for everyone.

 ## General definitions